ckdextergames/Icarus_mods/README.md

 12. __Creature Chaos!__ (Direct link: https://bit.ly/CKDcritters)

-Expanding on CriticalFail's original "Moar_Bearz" mod, I'm moving beyond my "So_Many_Bearz" mod to encompass all the different carnivorous varmits throughout both Olympus and Styx.
+Expanding on CriticalFail's original "Moar_Bearz" mod, I'm moving beyond my "So_Many_Bearz" mod to encompass all the different carnivorous varmints throughout both Olympus and Styx.
 This mod comes in three flavors, of increasing intensity (labeled LVL 1, 2, and 3).

-Level 1 just marginally ups the count of agressive critters all around so you'll notice, but not be overwhelved.
+Level 1 just marginally ups the count of aggressive critters all around so you'll notice, but not be overwhelved.

 Level 2 provides some real challenges in dealing with the increased spawning in each biome you enter.

 Level 3?
 Ha!
 You can't handle level 3...
 Seriously, be prepared.
-There will be TONS of crazed quadrapeds ready to attack at every turn.
+There will be TONS of crazed quadrupeds ready to attack at every turn.
 Ya been warned.

 Notes: